In August 2016 partially dense smoke veils covered extended areas of South America. The smoke was due to natural and man-made wildfires.

 Strong winds, high temperatures, and months of drought fuelled an outbreak of wildfire in northern Argentina in September 2013.

 Dense smoke over Argentina and Uruguay

-During the third week of April 2008, smoke caused by grassland burning along the course of the Paraná river, started to move into its estuary.
+In April 2008, smoke from grassland burning could be seen along the course of the Paraná river.